About Share

 Will the City replace my cracked driveway approach?

-The Highway Department will repair or replace asphalt driveway approaches only if a culvert is replaced.
+The Highway Division will repair or replace asphalt driveway approaches only if a culvert is replaced.
 It is the responsibility of the homeowner to repair or replace any driveway approach that is deteriorating.

 3.